 Any student, residing in the state of North Carolina, must complete the enrollment process to be considered for enrollment.
-The required enrollment form will consist of, and may not be limited to, the following: which includes student's name, place of data parent/guardians' names and addresses, student's birth date, current grade.
+The required enrollment form will consist of, and may not be limited to, the following: personal data which includes student's name, place of residence, parent/guardians' names and addresses, student's birth date, current grade.
 Following the first year of operations, RCS may give enrollment priority to siblings of currently enrolled students who were admitted to RCS in the previous year and to children of the school employees.
 If multiple birth siblings apply for admission to a charter school and a lottery is needed under G.S.
 115c238.29F(g) (6), the charter school will capitulate with prevailing law regarding the admission of multiple birth siblings.

-be utilized other No criteria for enrollment will than enrollment form and residence in North Carolina.
-A wait list will maintained in the event that space becomes available and the school chooses continue to fill any open enrollment positions.
-The parent(s) student(s) may withdraw or transfer their child(ren) at any time.
+No criteria for enrollment will be utilized other than a completed enrollment form and residence in North Carolina.
+A wait list will be maintained in the event that space becomes available and the school chooses to continue to fill any open enrollment positions.
+The parent(s) of student(s) may withdraw or transfer their child(ren) at any time.
 Student records will be forwarded as official documents to the child's receiving school.
-In order for parents to re-enroll their child (ren) at a later time, they must go back through the school's enrollment process.
+In order for parents to re-enroll their child(ren) at a later time, they must go back through the school's enrollment process.